Naïlé Titah

 Best per-profile craft: AuthoredUp

-For ghostwriters who draft by hand and sell polish: per-profile workspaces with best-in-class formatting, fold-accurate previews, readability grading and deep counting dashboards (CSV export per client), at $14.95/profile/mo with a 3-profile minimum (no-card trial, as of June 2026).
-No AI by design; its stance, verbatim: "100% secure.
-No automation.
-No cookies."
+For ghostwriters who draft by hand and sell polish: per-profile workspaces with best-in-class formatting, fold-accurate previews, readability grading and deep counting dashboards (CSV export per client), at $14.95/profile/mo with a 3-profile minimum and a no-card trial.
+No AI by design, and privacy-first with no automation and no cookies.
 (Full audit)

-Five client accounts with tone-of-voice from their profile URLs and approval workflows at $29/mo (as of June 2026).
-Mechanics only: no carousels, no tagging, analytics "coming soon," and a trial that auto-enrolls into Pro.
+Five client accounts with tone-of-voice from their profile URLs and approval workflows at $29/mo.
+The basics only: no carousels, no tagging, analytics "coming soon", and a trial that auto-enrolls into Pro.
 The cheapest way to test whether your ghostwriting process survives multi-client scheduling. (vs MagicPost)

 The done-for-you ceiling: Inkiro's ghostwriting service